 Working alongside an animal hospital, the rescue organization is expected by the public to perform miraculous tasks saving sick, injured and abandoned animals.
 Unfortunately, this isn’t always the case.

 Just last week, a plastic container was left at their door.
-It was duct taped shut and one of the Registered Veterinary Technicians (RVT) for the organization videotaped as she opened it.
-Inside was a litter of 10 puppies, barely fitting as they sat crammed, wet, and hot in the plastic container.
+It was duct-taped shut and one of the Registered Veterinary Technicians (RVT) for the organization videotaped as she opened it.
+Inside was a litter of 10 puppies, barely fitting as they sat cramped, wet, and hot in the plastic container.